latextemplates/scientific-thesis-template/docs/README.md

 ## Installation hints for Windows

 Note: The default installation of MiKTeX might ship with incompatible biblatex and biber packages.
 **You have to keep your MiKTeX up to date.**
 In case you followed the linked installation steps, you only have to run "Update MiKTeX".
 If you installed MiKTeX other ways, you have to run "Update MiKTeX (Admin)" and "Update MiKTeX" and check in both tools for updates (see <http://tex.stackexchange.com/a/108490/9075>).

 ### Preparations

 1. Install [chocolatey]:
     1. Open `cmd.exe` as Administartor
     2. Paste and hit <kbd>Enter</kbd> `@"%SystemRoot%\System32\WindowsPowerShell\v1.0\powershell.exe" -NoProfile -InputFormat None -ExecutionPolicy Bypass -Command "iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))" && SET "PATH=%PATH%;%ALLUSERSPROFILE%\chocolatey\bin"`
-  3. Execute `choco feature enable -n=allowGlobalConfirmation` to get rid off additional installation confirmations.
+1. Execute `choco feature enable -n=allowGlobalConfirmation` to get rid off additional installation confirmations.
-  4. Execute `choco install texstudio sumatrapdf.install latexmk strawberryperl jre8 jabref languagetool` to install necessary tooling.
+1. Execute `choco install texstudio sumatrapdf.install latexmk strawberryperl jre8 jabref languagetool` to install necessary tooling.
+1. In case [PlantUML](http://plantuml.com/) should be used, follow the installation instructions at <https://latextemplates.github.io/plantuml/>.
-  5. For more recommended tooling see <https://github.com/koppor/koppors-chocolatey-scripts>.
+1. For more recommended tooling see <https://github.com/koppor/koppors-chocolatey-scripts>.

 ### Recommended setup of MiKTeX

 1. Download the basic installer from <http://miktex.org/download>
 1. Start it
 1. First screen: Read the license conditions and be sure that you really agree.
     - Check "I accept the MiKTeX copying conditions"
     - Click "Next"
 1. Second screen: "Shared Installation": Install MiKTeX for: "Only for: `username`".
     - Check first option
     - Click "Next"
 1. Third screen: "Installation Directory": Install MiKTeX to: `C:\MiKTeX`.
 This enabled browsing for documentation at `C:\MiKTeX29\doc\latex`
     - Input "C:\MiKTeX" in the input field
     - Click "Next"
 1. Fourth screen: "Settings": Preferred paper: A4 and install missing packages on the fly.
     - First combo box: "A4"
     - Second combo box: "Yes":
     - Click "Next"
 1. Fifth screen: Press "Start"
 1. Now a window "Executing" appears.
 It will take about 5 minutes until this is finished.
 1. At the last screen: Click "Close"
 1. After the installation:
     1. Open `cmd.exe`
     2. Execute `refreshenv` to make MiKTeX's binaries known right after the installation
     2. Execute `mpm --update-db`
     3. Execute `mpm --update`
     4. Execute `mpm --install=tex-gyre` (to resolve `fontspec error: "font-not-found"`, `\setmainfont{TeX Gyre Termes}`)
     4. Execute `mpm --install=tex-gyre-math`
     4. Execute `mpm --install=cm-super`
     5. Execute `initexmf --update-fndb` (ensure that no other MiKTeX tooling such as the [MiKTeX Console](https://miktex.org/howto/miktex-console) is run in parallel - see https://github.com/MiKTeX/miktex/issues/98#issuecomment-375952270)
     6. Execute `initexmf --mklinks --force`

 ## LaTeX compilation